-A student that has been dismissed from the Program may appeal their cases to the Graduate Program in Biomedical Sciences Committee.
-The Committee will review the student's record and will make the pertinent decision on whether to readmit the student.
-Once dismissed from the program a student will not enroll in graduate courses under any student classification, for example, non-degree student.
+A student that has been dismissed from the program may appeal their cases to the Graduate Program in Biomedical Sciences Committee.
+The committee will review the student's record and will make the pertinent decision on whether to readmit the student.
+Once dismissed from the program, a student will not enroll in graduate courses under any student classification, for example, non-degree student.

-All grades and repeats will be included in the calculation of the grade point average (GPA).
-All grades on courses not offered at the institution but approved by the Thesis Committee as part of the program of study will also be included in the GPA calculation.
-Withdrawals, pass/fail credit and transfer courses are not included in the calculation of the GPA.
-Transferred courses are defined as those completed while not enrolled at UCC.
+All grades on courses not offered at the institution but approved by the thesis committee as part of the program of study will also be included in the GPA calculation.
+Withdrawals, pass/fail credit, and transfer courses are not included in the calculation of the GPA.
+Transferred courses are defined as those completed while not enrolled at the UCC.